charliebeckstrand/gjendje/README.md

 ![GitHub License](https://img.shields.io/github/license/charliebeckstrand/gjendje)
 ![NPM Version](https://img.shields.io/npm/v/gjendje)

-Replaces storage backends with a unified API.
-Choose where state lives.
-The rest is handled.

-- Zero runtime dependencies
-- TypeScript-first with full type inference
-- 6 storage backends, one API
+gjendje is a storage-agnostic state management library for TypeScript and JavaScript.
+It gives you a single, unified API for reactive state — regardless of where that state lives.

 [Learn more](https://github.com/charliebeckstrand/gjendje/blob/main/docs/summary.md)